 How will Brexit affect your business energy bills?

-With the UK's departure from the European Union (EU) fast approaching, there’s still an unsettling amount of uncertainty surrounding the terms of any exit, and the implications for businesses and households across the country.
+With the UK's departure from the European Union (EU) now pencilled in for October 31, there’s still an unsettling amount of uncertainty surrounding the terms of any exit, and the implications for businesses and households across the country.

 But why exactly will we be paying more for our gas and electricity?
+Are we at risk of supply issues following the split?
 And is there anything you can do to protect your business against the price hikes?

 Why your business will pay more for energy after Brexit

-Earlier this year, a House of Lords committee warned that the UK faces energy shortages and increased gas and electricity bills after Brexit, if the transition is not managed well - one of the main stumbling blocks being that almost half of the UK’s gas supply is imported from the continent.
+A House of Lords committee has warned that the UK faces energy shortages and increased gas and electricity bills after Brexit, if the transition is not managed well - one of the main stumbling blocks being that almost half of the UK’s gas supply is imported from the continent.